ironhack-rmt-materials/wd-lesson-guide-and-resources/module 2/w4d3 - - - day planning.md

     - When should we use the PROPS:
     - Pass information to a child component
-    - ex. reusable component that has different behaviour depending on info that it receives.
+    - ex. reusable component that has different behavior depending on info that it receives.

     - When should we use the STATE:
     - Store information that belongs to a component